RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

   int main(){
     //Assume an instance of ParticleData, called "pd", is available ...
-    //A strategy is mixed with an integration scheme using PSE = BDHI::EulerMaruyama<BDHI::PSE>;
+    //A strategy is paired with an integration scheme using PSE = BDHI::EulerMaruyama<BDHI::PSE>;
     PSE::Parameters par;
     par.temperature = 1.0;